-Second, Brady does not require the prosecution to turn over evidence if the defense knew it existed or should have been able to take advantage of it without the prosecution's help.73 In one case, the prosecution told the defense attorney to interview a witness instead of handing over the witness's pretrial statement.
-The federal court held that even though the prosecution withheld the statement, it had not "suppressed" the evidence under Brady.74
+Second, Brady does not require the prosecution to turn over evidence if you knew it existed or if you should have been able to take advantage of it without the prosecution's help.
+In one case, the prosecution told the defense attorney to interview a witness instead of handing over the witness's pretrial statement.
+The federal court held that even though the prosecution withheld the statement, it had not "suppressed" the evidence under Brady.

-Third, even though Brady requires prosecutors to turn over evidence that might help to show the defendant's innocence, it does not give the defense "unsupervised authority to search through the [state's] files" in search of exculpatory material.75 "[T]he state decides which information must be disclosed.
-Unless defense counsel becomes aware that other exculpatory evidence was withheld and brings it to the court's attention, the prosecutor's decision" not to disclose cannot be challenged.76
+Third, even though Brady requires prosecutors to turn over evidence that might help to show the your innocence, it does not give you "unsupervised authority to search through the [state's] files" in search of exculpatory material. "[T]he state decides which information must be disclosed.
+Unless defense counsel becomes aware that other exculpatory evidence was withheld and brings it to the court's attention, the prosecutor's decision" not to disclose cannot be challenged.